-Let’s look at how you can plan your stock purchases so you receive $2500 in monthly income or any amount you need.
+Here’s a look at how you can plan your stock purchases so you receive $3000 in monthly income or in any amount you target.

 One quick note I should mention.
 I’m not a licensed financial planner.
 The content on this website should be considered for information purposes and should not be considered investment advice.
 Always do your own research before making financial decisions.
 Or check with your favorite financial professional for additional information on what’s best to do for your situation.